-

 Ask the average Joe on the street what makes a good leader and a frequent answer will be high confidence.
 But that is only part of the equation.
 Charismatic leaders must show solidarity with the people in order to win … Continue reading

-Posted in communication, Emotional intelligence, Leadership, Manipulation, Persuasion
+Posted in Emotional intelligence, Leadership, Manipulation, Persuasion

 1 Comment